DoclerLabs/openstack/openstack-installer/docs/installation.rst

   - inventory/inventory.yml contains the inventory.
 It is possible to enable/disable components, define the hosts used for deployment, and to define host variables.

+.. note:: If you update the installer (e.g. git pull or fetch-rebase), it is possible that new componets are added to it.
+You have to manually add them
+          to your inventory, too (at least an empty group without any hosts).

 - Generate the secrets

   - Edit group_vars/all/secrets.yml, if you want pre-defined passwords for some items, add it to the file.